Episode

 “MAYNARDE!”

 “Yes, sorry, Paul.
 Going too far.
-Well, take it from the top?”
+Well,

-“Very well.
+well.
 And remember, Rosie— LILY ROSE!
 PAY ATTENTION!”

 “This stupid nursing bra’s pinching my—”